Wentworth season 6

-The sixth season of television drama series Wentworth premiered on Showcase in Australia on 19 June 2018 and concluded on 4 September 2018.
-It is executively produced by FremantleMedia's Director of Drama, Jo Porter.
-The season comprised 12 episodes.
-The sixth season picks up the days after the escape of Franky Doyle and Joan Ferguson.
+The sixth season of the Australian television drama series Wentworth premiered on Showcase on 19 June 2018 and concluded on 4 September 2018.
+It was executively produced by FremantleMedia's Director of Drama, Jo Porter.
+The season comprised 12 episodes, and picks up days after the escape of Franky Doyle and Joan Ferguson.
 This season introduced three new characters portrayed by Leah Purcell, Susie Porter and Rarriwuy Hick.

 Plot

-Days have passed since the bold escape of Franky Doyle and Joan Ferguson.
-Kaz steels herself for Top Dog duties since Ferguson's demise, Sonia Stevens' life and Governor Bennett's career hang in the balance as Boomer pieces together the events of Sonia's apparent poisoning.
-Liz begins to fear for her life.
-Will continues flashbacks of Ferguson's apparent final moments.
-Rita Connors is admitted to Wentworth hiding a secret that could change everything and joining her is Ruby Mitchell and Marie Winter - will the prison walls be enough to keep these women safe?
+Several days have passed since the daring escape of Franky Doyle and Joan Ferguson.
+Kaz prepares to take on the role of Top Dog again after Ferguson's demise.
+Sonia Stevens' life and Governor Bennett's career are at risk as Boomer investigates the events surrounding Sonia's apparent poisoning.
+Liz grows increasingly fearful for her life.
+Will experiences flashbacks of Ferguson's presumed final moments.
+Rita Connors enters Wentworth with a hidden secret that could alter everything.
+Joining her are Ruby Mitchell and Marie Winter.